philoserf/philoserf.github.io/README.md

 Mark works on improving technological systems, services, and processes for a leading fashion retailer in Seattle, USA.
 In the past he has worked for Samsung’s Cloud Native Computing Team; wrote and supported APIs for Nordstrom mobile applications; supported ESPN.com for The Walt Disney Company; supported information systems and information security for dental and medical insurance companies; served as both an enlisted airborne infantryman and a U.S. Army officer; and held a few more less noteworthy positions too.

+Mark served four years on the board of his local public library, including one year as its president.
+He served five years on the advisory board of a regional writers’ conference where he helped to recruit, select, and schedule presenters and keynote speakers.
+He has also served as an officer on the executive committee of a few volunteer nonprofit organizations.

 _The views expressed here are his own.
 They are not endorsed, approved, or reviewed by any other person or organization._

 #### Contact Information